The Pigs: Biography

-With the release of numerous Pigs recordings that hadn’t previously seen the light of day by Bristol Archive Records in 2009, tracks which ‘totally capture the essence of a time now gone’ according to Record Collector, the band was offered the chance to play gigs again, in Bristol and elsewhere.
+With the release of numerous Pigs recordings that had not previously seen the light of day by Bristol Archive Records in 2009, tracks which ‘totally capture the essence of a time now gone’ according to Record Collector, the band was offered the chance to play gigs again, in Bristol and elsewhere.
 In 2010 they played the Rebellion festival in Blackpool, and again in 2012.
 In 2012 they also played the Nel Nome del Rock festival in Italy and other gigs on the continent and in the UK.
 A CD has been released, called Put It Down, which features newly recorded versions of their original material as well as new songs.

 In 2020, after all previous vinyl copies had sold out following live shows the band had played in the country, Italian labels Rave Up Records and Breakout Records collaborated to release the original Pigs recordings in a limited edition on 12 inch vinyl.

+They are not to be confused with the Australian country-folk music band.